 Milk, Cream, and Yogurt

-You will simply keep these dairy products in their original packaging and store them as far back into the refrigerator as possible.
+You will simply keep these dairy products in their original packaging and store them as far back into the refrigerator as possible in a bin like this one below for individual yogurt containers (found here).
 I shared how to store and organize individual yogurt snacks in this post here.

 Eggs